 Google has announced that the conversational editing feature in Google Photos will be available to all eligible Android users in the United States.
 This feature was initially introduced as an exclusive one for the Pixel 10 series.
+This expansion, which began on September 23, 2025, is a big step toward making advanced, AI-powered photo editing available to many more people.

 - You can give instructions by typing or speaking into the new “Help me edit” button in the Google Photos editor.